Admissions Information

 PhD

 All admitted doctoral students are offered a 7-year fellowship package that includes a full-tuition scholarship, coverage of the student premium of the University's Student Health Insurance Plan (USHIP), payment of quarterly student fees, and an annual living stipend.
 All Divinity programs begin in Autumn Quarter.
-PhD students may not defer admission and must begin their studies in the year they were admitted.
+PhD students may not defer admission and must start their studies in the year they were admitted.

 Transcripts